emory-libraries/librarysearch-enhance/README.md

 # product-enhance

-Welcome to the enhancement request repository for {product name}!
+Welcome to the enhancement request repository for Library Search!

 This repository is dedicated to receive and review enhancement request submissions.